nxing831/encrossing.github.io/_pages/about.md

 welcome to my website! it's under construction \\(\mu-a.e\\)., but i'll be storing projects, blog posts, and some random stuff on here.

 **the academic:** i'm nicole, and i'm an undergraduate math major at yale. i'm currently researching:
-* at the Rex Ying Graph & Geometric Learning Lab (Yale)
+* hyperbolic representation learning with the Rex Ying Graph & Geometric Learning Lab (Yale)
 * discrete mathematics with Prof. Pablo Soberón (CUNY Baruch). a

 roughly speaking, my academic interests include differential geometry, machine learning, and cryptography. i'm curious about web3 / ZK and ergodic theory!